 The area from Somerset House on the Strand, all the way up Kingsway to the Euston Road, is known as London's Museum Mile for the myriad historic houses and museums that dot the area.
 The Charles Dickens Museum, in the house where the author wrote Oliver Twist, pays homage to the master, and artists' studios and design shops share space near the majestic British Museum.
 And guaranteed to raise a smile from the most blasé and footsore tourist is Sir John Soane's Museum, where the colorful collection reflects the eclectic interests of the namesake founder.

-Bloomsbury's liveliness extends north to the exciting redevelopment of King's Cross—once the ugly sister of all ugly sisters, now fast becoming a cultural and culinary destination in its own right.
+Bloomsbury's liveliness extends north to the exciting redevelopment of King's Cross, now fast becoming a cultural and culinary destination in its own right.
 Newly polished King's Cross merges seamlessly into upscale Islington, with its bustling streets and elegant squares.
 Due south of Islington, and east of Bloomsbury, don't miss out on the charms of easygoing, fashionable Clerkenwell.